andresnowak/Fast_linear_algebra/dot_product/gpu.md

       1. if our threadgroup surpasses this then the registers could spill into global memory
 7. FP32 pipes can run two FP16 operations by doing "emulation" or also called "packed math"
 8. When doing Threadgroups does threadgroups are distributed across all the available warps
+9. The L1 cache is also used for the shared memory

 ### M1 pro
 [Apple gpu microarchitecture information](https://github.com/philipturner/metal-benchmarks)